kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

  - Do not break existing users.
 We should continue to provide the full summary API as an optional add-on for the forseeable future.
 Once the monitoring pipeline is completed, the summary API, or a suitable replacement, will be provided by the monitoring pipeline, possibly through a stand-alone version of cAdvisor.
  - The kubelet collects the minimum possible number of metrics for complete portable kubernetes functionalities.
  - Metrics can be fetched "On Demand", giving the kubelet more up-to-date stats.

-More details on how these high level goals will be achieved can be found in the Implementation Plan.

 This Core Metrics API will be versioned to account for version-skew between kubernetes components.